Create an Analytics tracking code

-Step 1, you’ll be asked to name the code and choose your email service provider (ESP).
-If you do not see your ESP listed can select "Other" from the drop-down.
+In step 1, you’ll be asked to name the code and choose your email service provider (ESP).
+If you do not see your ESP listed, you can select Other from the drop-down.
 You can still collect opens, engagements, and email client data, without selecting your ESP or including any merge tag from your email service provider.

 Customize your tracking code